jothibasu-kamaraj/useless-operator/README.md

 ```

 ### Features/Roadmap:
-- Detect orphaned Pods without outgoing traffic (/)
+- [x] Detect orphaned Pods without outgoing traffic
-- Detect orphaned Ingresses and their Pods (/)
+- [x] Detect orphaned Ingresses and their Pods
-- Detect pods which are in permanent failed state (they are consumes resources too)
+- [ ] Detect Pods which are in permanent failed state (they are consumes resources too)
-- Calculate resources (CPU and memory "Requests") of the orphaned resources (/)
+- [x] Calculate resources (CPU and Memory "Requests") of the orphaned Pods
-- Detect "parents" of orphaned resources (Deployments, DaemonSets etc.)
+- [ ] Detect "parents" of orphaned Pods (Deployments, DaemonSets etc.)
-- Expose metrics into Prometheus
+- [ ] Expose metrics into Prometheus
-- "Operator" mode
+- [ ] "Operator" mode
-- Helm chart
+- [ ] Helm chart
-- Grafana dashboard
+- [ ] Grafana dashboard